dmotz/trystero/README.md

    )
    ```

-### Running server-side (Node, Deno, Bun)
+### Running server-side (Node, Bun)

-Trystero works wherever JS runs, including server-side like Node, Deno, or Bun.
+Trystero works outside browsers too, like in Node or Bun.
+Why would you want to
-Why would you want to run something that helps you avoid servers on a server?
+run something that helps you avoid servers on a server?
+One reason is if you
-One reason is if you want an always-on peer which can be useful for remembering
+want an always-on peer which can be useful for remembering the last state of
-the last state of data, broadcasting it to new users.
-Another reason might be to
+data, broadcasting it to new users.
+Another reason might be to run peers that
-run peers that are lighter weight and don't need a full browser running, like an
+are lighter weight and don't need a full browser running, like an embedded
-embedded device or Raspberry Pi.
+device or Raspberry Pi.

 Running server-side uses the same syntax as in the browser, but you need to
 import a polyfill for WebRTC support: